Day of the Trial

 Here are some points to remember as you plan your presentation:

-- Do your preparation.
+- Prepare.
 Make a list of key points you wish to make.
 Keep it with you for reference.

 - Follow courtroom etiquette.
 Be on time.
 Dress neatly.
 Call the judge "Your Honor."